amareshkumar/integration/README.md

 Project: integration
-This is a sole purpose project for self-practices for some C++ concepts and algo/ds implementations.
+This is a sole purpose project for self-practices for some modern C++ concepts and algo/ds implementations.

 Generating build script
 =======================